-- 8. What remedies can a victim get after an unlawful detention?
+- 8. What remedies can I get after an unlawful detention?

-A police detention happens when an officer temporarily takes away a person’s freedom to leave.
+A police detention happens when an officer temporarily takes away your freedom to leave.
 It is different from an arrest.
-Arrests happen when a police officer places someone in custody.
+Arrests happen when a police officer places you in custody.
 Detentions are less intrusive than an arrest.

 Not all encounters with the police are considered detentions.
 There is a spectrum of police encounters.
 They range from: